Get PeakVisor App

 Parking Lots

-There is a lot of parking at Mammoth Mountain, but often even more skiers.
-This is especially true on the weekends as everyone drives up from LA.
 The parking is complex and impossible to describe in this guide.
-Fortunately, Mammoth has some very detailed maps on its website outlining the whole situation.
+Fortunately, Mammoth has detailed maps on its website outlining the whole situation.

 Getting Around Mammoth

 Mammoth consists of three main zones: the Main Lodge base area, the village core, and the downtown of Mammoth Lakes.
-Getting to and from all of these places is easy as pie thanks to the Free Mountain Shuttle Service from morning until late and the Dial-a-Ride (no more than a few dollars) services during the day.
+Getting to and from all these places is easy as pie thanks to the Free Mountain Shuttle Service from morning until late and the Dial-a-Ride (no more than a few dollars) services during the day.
 The bus stations are well-marked and conveniently located.

 Mammoth Mountain, California